DanielEWeeks/OLaGA-ASHG2020/index.md

 ---

-## Poster 3961 - The missense variant, rs373863828, in CREBRF plays a role in longitudinal changes in BMI across adulthood.
+## Poster 3961

+**The missense variant, rs373863828, in CREBRF plays a role in longitudinal changes in BMI across adulthood**

 [Link to ASHG abstract](https://www.abstractsonline.com/pp8/index.html#!/9070/presentation/3250)